Garnet Care and Cleaning Guide

 Garnets are stable to light and chemicals.
 They can be attacked by hydrofluoric acid.

 Warm soapy water is always safe for cleaning garnets.
-The ultrasonic cleaner is usually safe except for stones that have fractures.
+An ultrasonic cleaner is usually safe except for stones that have fractures.
 Steam cleaning is not recommended.

 Treatment and durability considerations: